 Survey of Consumer Preferences in AT&T’s Acquisition of DIRECTV

 Analysis Group and affiliate Ravi Dhar of the Yale School of Management assisted AT&T in its acquisition of DIRECTV.
-Professor Dhar, supported by a team led by Managing Principals T. Christopher Borek and Rebecca Kirk Fair and Vice President Kristina Shampanier, developed, conducted, and analyzed a survey study examining consumer attitudes toward bundled Internet and television services.
+Professor Dhar, supported by a team led by Managing Principals T. Christopher Borek and Rebecca Kirk Fair and Consultant Kristina Shampanier, developed, conducted, and analyzed a survey study examining consumer attitudes toward bundled Internet and television services.
 AT&T and DIRECTV cited the outcome of the study in their applications to the Federal Communications Commission (FCC), pointing to the benefit to consumers from bundled services.
 The FCC and US Department of Justice approved the acquisition.

 Are the survey results cross-validated?

 If survey results are confirmed with other data, the convergent results may help to strengthen the survey’s evidentiary weight and support distinctions between the survey and the marketplace.